MS Gripsholm (1957): History

+The following morning, passengers were tendered to the island of Patmos for a barbeque, while Lloyds and the Hellenic Coast Guard continued investigating.
+The passengers while on the island, became disgruntled as they received no answers or information from the ships leadership.
+Sunday, August 9, Lloyds relieved the commodore and his three captains of their authority.
+The MS Mediterranean Sun was pulled from its repair berth in drydock to ferry passengers to Piraeus.
+The Mediterranean Sun arrived at 02:30 Tuesday morning and were put up in various hotels.
+Karageorgis offered passengers a partial refund on their cruise, and offered to book the passengers on the Mediterranean Sun back to Venice.
+Navarino was shopped to Commodore Cruise Lines in September.

+The ship was damaged by a fire on 29 October, 1981, and Commodore Cruise Lines insisted on the ship being drydocked and thoroughly inspected before the deal was finalized.
+While drydocked, the ship tipped over collapsing the wall and flooding the ship, leaving it with a 35-degree list.
+The prospective sale fell through, and the Navarino stayed in an Athens shipyard until purchased by Regency Cruises.

-After some repair difficulties, in 1984 the vessel became the first ship of the newly formed Regency Cruises, and was named MS Regent Sea.
+After some repair difficulties costing $13 Million, in 1984 the vessel became the first ship of the newly formed Regency Cruises, and was named MS Regent Sea.
 In 1995, Regency went bankrupt, and Regent Sea was auctioned off to United States American Cruise Line, who started on a conversion to a casino ship, but which was never completed due to bankruptcy of the new owner.

 In early 2001 the ship was sold for scrap and began a journey under tow to breakers in India.
 A Swedish plan to turn her into a hotelship in Stockholm ran into resistance from residents, and in the meantime (June) the ship was looted by pirates while at Dakar.
 On 12 July of the same year, the hulk sank in heavy seas off Algoa Bay in South Africa.